 How can we help?

 MTG provides a range of Internet of Things (IoT) based air quality monitoring solutions.
 With an extensive list of gases and pollutants supported, we can help implement proofs-of-concept (POC) and hyper-local air quality monitoring for towns, councils and cities.
-Libelium Plug & Sense Smart Environment can be deployed with ease, taking measurements and transmitting its data back to the cloud using 4G or LoRA technologies.
+Libelium One, AQS and Plug & Sense Smart Environment systems can be easily deployed, taking measurements and transmitting their data back to the cloud using 4G or LoRA technologies.

 If you would like to learn more about our mobile air quality monitoring, IoT solutions or Smart Environment solutions – speak to our sales team by calling +44 1624 777837, e-mailing email@example.com or submitting the contact form on our website.